sowlomon/TodoList-App/README.md

 # TodoList-App
-A TodoList app  created with react.js [subjected to improvements]
+A TodoList app  created with react.js [subjected to improvement]